emrecanaltinsoy/emrecanaltinsoy.github.io/index.md

 I'm currently a Technical Lead at Schneider Electric, working on a virtual agent project.
-Before that, I spent years in China doing my master's and Ph.D. in Computer Vision — a time that shaped how I think about problems and build things.
+Before that, I spent years in China doing my master's and Ph.D. in Computer Vision.
+That experience shaped how I think about problems and build things.

 These days I bounce between AI, full-stack development, and